 The ultimate expression of this theorem is given by Eq.
-1.11, which indirectly states that an n^{th} degree polynomial has n roots.
+1.10 (p.
+40), which indirectly states that an n^{th} degree polynomial has n roots.

-Today this theorem is so widely accepted we rarely think about it.
-Certainly at the time that you learned the quadratic formula, you were prepared to understand the idea.
-The simple quadratic case may be extended to the more general and difficult higher degree polynomial.
-The Matlab command roots ($[a_3, a_2, a_1, a_0]$) will instantly provide the roots of the cubic equation defined by the four coefficients a_3, \ldots, a_0 .
-I don't know the largest degree that can be accurately factored by Matlab, but I'm sure its well over N = 1,000.
+Today this theorem is so widely accepted we fail to appreciate it.
+Certainly about the time you learned the quadratic formula, you were prepared to understand the concept.
+The simple quadratic case may be extended a higher degree polynomial.
+The Matlab command roots ($[a_3, a_2, a_1, a_0]$) will provide the roots of the cubic equation, defined by the four coefficients a_3, \ldots, a_0 .
+I don't know the largest degree that can be accurately factored by Matlab, but I'm sure its well over $N = 10^3$.
 Today, finding the roots numerically is a solved problem.

-Factorization versus convolution: The best way to gain insight into the polynomial factorization problem is to do the inverse operation, multiplication of monomials.
-Given the roots x_k there is a simple algorithm for computing the coefficients a_k of $P_n(x)$ for any n, no matter how large.
+Factorization versus convolution: The best way to gain insight into the polynomial factorization problem is through the inverse operation, multiplication of monomials.
+Given the roots x_k , there is a simple algorithm for computing the coefficients a_k of $P_n(x)$ for any n, no matter how large.
 This method is called convolution.
-Convolution is said to be a trap-door since it is easy, while the inverse, factoring (deconvolution), is hard, even analytically intractable for degree $N \geq 5$ (Stillwell, 2010, p.
+Convolution is said to be a trap-door since it is easy, while the inverse, factoring (deconvolution), is hard, and analytically intractable for degree $N \ge 5$ (Stillwell, 2010, p.
 102).

-Convolution of monomials
+872 Convolution of monomials

 As outlined by Eq.
-1.11, a polynomial has two descriptions, first as a series with coefficients a_n and second in terms of its roots x_r .
-The question is "What is the relationship between the coefficients and the roots.
-The answer is that they are related by a procedure called convolution.
-Let us start with a simple example, the quadratic (two roots).
-In factored form the quadratic may be written as where in vector notation [-a, -b] are the the roots and [1, a + b, ab] are the coefficients.
+1.10, a polynomial has two descriptions, first as a series with coefficients a_n and second in terms of its roots x_r .
+The question is "What is the relationship between the coefficients and the roots?"
+The simple answer is that they are related by convolution.